urbanspr1nter/nesthing/docs/PPU.md

 Since a tile is represented as an 8x8 set of pixels, this gives 8 rows of 8 pixels.
 Each background tile is a set of 16 bytes, with 8 representing the low order bits of the 4-bit color, while the last set of 8 bytes represent the high order bits of the 4-bit color of that pixel.

 Therefore, each row is composed of 2 bytes to form the 8 pixel row.
+We will now walk through an example!

 ## Example